augusto-herrmann/augusto-herrmann.github.io/_posts/2023-07-27-techdirt-removed-from-duckduckgo-and-bing-search-results.md

 > topics, such as technology, law, policy, and business,” but it would be
 > nice if someone would just, you know, let me know?

-Masnick explicitly claims to believe the former to be the case, and goes out of his way to remark the fact that Bing has every right to remove whatever they want for whatever reason (though it of course makes me and many people even less prone to use their search engine).
+Masnick explicitly claims to believe the former to be the case (i.e., a bug), and goes out of his way to remark the fact that Bing has every right to remove whatever they want for whatever reason (though it of course makes me and many people even less prone to use their search engine).

 > At no point did anyone at Bing let us know that we’ve been removed from
 > the search index.
 And, of course, Bing has every right to kick us out